sappho/jira-issue-quick-start/README.md

 # Change Log

 * 1.1.0 - 2 March 2016
-    * Published rewrite marked for use with JIRA 6 onwards.
+    * Published rewrite marked for use with JIRA 6.4 onwards.

 # Contributors

 This rewritten version of the original plugin was written by:

 * Andrew Heald - andrew at heald dot uk.
-* Alex Williams.
+* Alex Williams - alex dot williams at mail dot com.

 # License